Special Educational Needs Information

 The school is a single storey building with easy access, the open plan layout means there is plenty of space and there are no steps which aids access.
 The nursery is decorated in calm colours.

-If you would like to speak to a member of staff about your child's needs please contact either Sheila Barrett the school SENCO or Amanda Macdonald the Headteacher on 01229 772840 or by e-mailing on
+If you would like to speak to a member of staff about your child's needs please contact Mrs Sheila Barrett the Acting Headteacher on 01229 772840 or by e-mailing on

-Please see our SEN policy which is available through the policies tab on the left hand side of the page.
+Please see our SEN policy which is available through the policies tab at the top of the page.
 This outlines our approach to identifying and supporting children who may have SEN and how we consult and involve parents in their child’s education.
 The policy also explains how children are assessed and their progress is reviewed.

 A wide variety of approaches are used to support children with SEN depending on their individual needs.
 First and foremost we look at each child as an individual identifying their interests to try and engage them in learning opportunities.
 An Individual education plan is written for each child which identifies strategies, targets and teaching approaches to be used.
 Strategies may include: